sora-xor/sora2-federated-bridge-evm-contracts/README.md

 # Ethereum Contracts

-This repository contains smart contracts utilized by the Federated Polkadot-Ethereum Bridge.
+This repository contains smart contracts utilized by the Polkadot-Ethereum Bridge.

 ## Development